shalini29112000/M1_pro_mini/1_Requirements/README.md

   RSA makes use of prime numbers (arbitrary large numbers) to function.
 The public key is made available publicly (means to everyone) and only the person having the private key with them can decrypt the original message.

-[CAESAR]

-  The first substitution in the world of data security was in the reign of Julius Caesar, so it was declared by the name of Caesar Cipher, which replaced the initial letter position of alphabet [6], caesar cipher also known as Shift Cipher.

-[VIGENERE]

-  Vigenere Cipher is a method of encrypting alphabetic text.
-It uses a simple form of polyalphabetic substitution.
-A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets.
-The encryption of the original text is done using the Vigenère square or Vigenère table.

 ## **`OBJECTIVE`**

 a) To build a system that can receive input freom the user and generate automatically output in easy way and short time.

 b) To build an algorithm which detects the security of the message all times round.

-c) Combination of Caesar Cipher Algorithm and Rivest Shamir Adleman Algorithm for Securing Document Files and Text Messages
+c) Combination of Ciphering Algorithm and Rivest Shamir Adleman Algorithm for Securing Document Files and Text Messages

 d) To build Confidentiality, Authenticity, Integrity of information